UA-Libraries-Research-Data-Services/EDirectChemInfo/02_EDirect_Data_Fields_Structure.md

 > 2. `user@computer:~$` represents an example terminal prompt name.
 Command/argument input is after the `$`.
 > 3. `\` followed by `>` on the next line represents continued terminal input.

-We can view available Entrez databases, data fields, and links (connected records) with the EDirect `einfo` application.
+We can view available Entrez databases, data fields, and links (connected records) with the EDirect `einfo` function.
 To retrieve a list of all databases, use the `-dbs` argument:

 ```console